-Lastly, I would like to leave you with some advice; college will come with many highs and many lows.
-But I pray that you will find peace in any circumstance.
-So, I leave you with this verse from Romans 8:28: "And we know that for those who love God, all things work together for good, for those who are called according to his purpose."
+Before I go, I'd like to leave you with this piece of encouragement: College will come with both highs and lows, but through it all, there is peace to be found in God's purpose.
+Romans 8:28 reminds us, "And we know that for those who love God, all things work together for good, for those who are called according to His purpose."

-Have an amazing school year, and I can't wait to meet you all!
+Have an amazing school year-I can't wait to connect with each of you.